Minivan: 2000s and 2010s

 Due to the market decline, North American sales of the Volkswagen Eurovan ceased in 2003.
 Ford exited the segment in 2006 when the Ford Freestar was canceled, Chrysler discontinued its short-wheelbase minivans in 2007, and General Motors left the market segment in 2009 with the cancellation of the Chevrolet Uplander.
 However, Volkswagen marketed the Volkswagen Routan (a rebadged Chrysler RT minivans) between 2009 and 2013.
 In 2010, Ford started importing the commercial-oriented Ford Transit Connect Wagon from Turkey.
 A similar vehicle, the Mercedes-Benz Metris, entered the North American market in 2016.

 The Kia Sedona, which was introduced for the 2002 model year, is notable for being the first minivan from a South Korean manufacturer in the region.
 For 2007, Kia also introduced the three-row Kia Rondo compact MPV, where it was prominently marketed as a crossover due to its small size and the use of hinged rear doors.

 Another compact MPV released to the market was the Mazda5 in 2004, a three-row vehicle with rear sliding doors.
 Mazda claimed the model "does not fit into any traditional (North American) segmentation."
 The Ford C-Max was released for 2013 as a hybrid electric and battery electric compact MPV with sliding doors.
 However, it did not offer third-row seating in North America.

+During the 2020s, however, minivans have been reported to be resurging in popularity.
+Commonly cited reasons for said resurgence include larger amounts of cargo space in comparison to SUVs; lighter weight; and more optimal fuel efficiency, due to many models having recently adopted hybrid, PHEV and electric powertrains.